 The Diocese has not adopted the accounting or disclosure requirements for functional expenses.
 Generally Accepted Accounting Principles require the disclosure of functional expenses in the financial statements.
 The Diocese has also elected to recognize grant revenue in the year received, disregarding any unconditional gifts which have not been received.
-As a result, for the year ended December 31, 2021, revenue is overstated by \$40,000 and net assets are understated by \$55,000 and for the year ended December 31, 2020, revenue is overstated by \$45,000 and net assets are understated by \$95,000.
-In 2018, the Diocese had also excluded a liability regarding their post retirement benefit plan, (Note H, page 20).
-In 2021 and 2020, the Diocese properly recorded the liability related to clergy and lay employees, however rather than restating prior years amounts as required by Generally Accepted Accounting Principles, the Diocese has presented the initial liabilities as of January 1, 2020 as a separate line in the statement of activities and changes in net (deficiency) assets in the amount of \$209,930.
+As a result, for the year ended December 31, 2022, revenue is overstated by \$7,500 however net assets are no longer understated since the deaf ministry and grants were discontinued after the first quarter of 2022.
+For the year ended December 31, 2021, revenue is overstated by \$40,000 and net assets are understated by \$55,000.